sssigma1216/ethiopia-lcluc-tensorflow/docs/source/index.rst

 - `NASA GSFC Data Science Group`_: Home of the group contributing to this and other related Earth science data projects.

-- `NASA NCCS HPDA GitHub`_: Collection of open-source software, research code, and tutorials maintained by the High Performance Data Analytics group.
+  - `NASA NCCS HPDA GitHub`_: Collection of open-source software, research code, and tutorials maintained by the NASA GSFC Data Science Group.

 **Project Repositories**